AdeWalker/inline-ajax-comments-reloaded/readme.txt

 == Frequently Asked Questions ==

-= Doesn't this prevent search engines from seeing comments? = At the moment it does, [Google Ajax Crawling](https://developers.google.com/webmasters/ajax-crawling/docs/getting-started) will be added in a later version.
+= Doesn't this prevent search engines from seeing comments? = Yes, though as with the original version of this code from which this plugin is forked, [Google Ajax Crawling](https://developers.google.com/webmasters/ajax-crawling/docs/getting-started) will be added in a later version.

 = Does this work with Custom Post Types? =
 Yes